paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

   (C) the development of policy guidance for the preparation of campaign and contingency plans by the combatant commands, and for the review of such plans;

-  (D) the preparation of policy guidance for the development of the global force posture; and
+  (D) the preparation of policy guidance for the development of the global force posture;

-  (E) the development of the Defense Planning Guidance that guides the formulation of program and budget requests by the military departments and other elements of the Department.
+  (E) the development of the Defense Planning Guidance that guides the formulation of program and budget requests by the military departments and other elements of the Department; and

+  (F) the development of strategic policy guidance for the Department of Defense to enable the achievement of Presidential objectives outlined within the nuclear weapons employment guidance of the United States, as described in [section 491 of this title](./chapter-024-nuclear-posture.md#section-491).

 (3) Subject to the authority, direction, and control of the Secretary of Defense, the Under Secretary shall have responsibility for supervising and directing activities of the Department of Defense relating to export controls.